elastic/elasticsearch-net/new_docs/contents/nest/search/sort.markdown

 # Sort

-Apply a sort over the search results, do note that sorting and boosting are mutually exclusive.
+Apply a sort over the search results.
+Please note that sorting and boosting are mutually exclusive.

 	.SortAscending(p=> p.Name.Suffix("sort"))